 Prerequisite: Counter registration required

 Recent tutorial topics in computer science

-Distributed Databases

-Robotics

-Parallel Algorithms

-Compiler Design

-Advanced Rendering Techniques
+Distributed Databases Robotics Parallel Algorithms Compiler Design Advanced Rendering Techniques

 EAST ASIAN STUDIES

-Faculty advisors: Doeringer\\ (history), Frazier (government), B. Jenike (anthropology), Orr (art history), Sung\ (Chinese and Japanese), Yamakido (Chinese and Japanese chair, Terms II, III), Yang (Chinese and Japanese chair, Term I), Vorenkamp\ (religious studies)
+Faculty advisors: B. Jenike (anthropology), Tsomu (history), Orr (art history), Sung (Chinese and Japanese, chair III), Yamakido (Chinese and Japanese), Yang\ (Chinese and Japanese, chair I,II), Vorenkamp (religious studies)

 The Program in East Asian Studies is dedicated to the study of the civilizations, cultures, and contemporary importance of East Asia.
 The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, government, literature, and religious studies.

 Required for the major in East Asian studies

 - a.
 Six terms of Chinese language: CHJA 101, 102, 201, 202, 203, 301 or

-- Five terms of Japanese language: CHJA 111, 112, 211, 212, 213, and one course from CHJA 311 or EAST 265
+- Five terms of Japanese language: CHJA 111, 112, 211, 212, 213, and one course from CHJA 311 or FAST 265

 - 2. EAST 140: Traditional East Asian Civilization EAST 150 Modern East Asian Civilization

 - Two courses selected from the following: EAST 175: Introduction to the Arts of China and Japan

 EAST 220: Buddhism

-EAST 260: East Asian Classics in Translation

-EAST 265: Introduction to Japanese Language and Culture
+EAST 260: East Asian Classics in Translation EAST 265: Introduction to Japanese Language and Culture

 EAST 310: Introduction to East Asian Linguistics

 EAST 335: Political Economy of East Asia

-EAST 340: Classical Chinese Literature in Translation

 EAST 350: Modern Chinese Literature and Cinema in Translation

 EAST 364: Ethnography of East Asia

 EAST 365: Modern Japanese History, 1868-2000

 EAST 366: Ethnography of Japan

 EAST 420: Contemporary China

-FAST 445: Chinese Government and Politics
+EAST 445: Chinese Government and Politics

+EAST 491: Borderlands in Asia

-EAST 510: Seminar in Zen Buddhism
+FAST 510: Seminar in Zen Buddhism

+EAST 520: Seminar in Chinese Literature

-One course selected from the following: ECON 200: Economic Development GOVT 275: Global Economic Relations A senior-level independent study (3-6 units) resulting in the completion of a substantial research paper
+4. One course selected from the following: ECON 200: Economic Development

+GOVT 275: Global Economic Relations

+A senior-level independent study (3-6 units) resulting in the completion of a substantial research paper

-In addition to the requirements listed above, majors are encouraged to further strengthen their Chinese or Japanese language skills by studying in China or Japan (see "Off-Campus Programs," page 264) and/or in one of several intensive summer language programs offered in the U.S.
+In addition to the requirements listed above, majors are encouraged to further strengthen their Chinese or Japanese language skills by studying in China or Japan (see "Off-Campus Programs," page 271) and/or in one of several intensive summer language programs offered in the U.S.

 Students with prior background in Chinese or Japanese who place out of the first-year sequence of courses are required to complete additional language study for the major - either at Lawrence, abroad, or in a summer language program - at the discretion of the program director.

 Required for the minor in East Asian studies

 1. Five courses, as follows: